Qualitywatch

 Headlines

-The analysis below includes the latest data on key activity and performance measures from March and April 2024, as published by NHS England on 9 May 2024.
+The analysis below includes the latest data on key activity and performance measures from April and May 2024, as published by NHS England on 13 June 2024.
 This includes data on the NHS's performance against some key targets, including some of those set out in the latest planning guidance, as well as other indicators of patient safety and care.

 Planned hospital care and diagnostic test waiting times

-• 6.29 million people were waiting to start elective care in March 2024.
-This is lower than the overall waiting list of 7.54 million because some people are waiting for multiple treatments.
+• 6.33 million people were waiting to start elective care in April 2024.
+This is lower than the overall waiting list of 7.57 million because some people are waiting for multiple treatments.

 For more information, see our treatment waiting times and diagnostic test waiting times indicators.
-For information on the recategorisation of community service pathways, see the NHS statistical press notice.
+For information on the recategorisation of community service pathways, see the NHS statistical press notice

 Cancer waiting times

-• The number of patients who waited longer than two months from an urgent GP referral to a first treatment for cancer was 5,692 in March 2024.
+• The number of patients who waited longer than two months from an urgent GP referral to a first treatment for cancer was 6,226 in April 2024.
 When the 15% threshold target was last met in December 2015, only 1,704 patients waited more than two months for their first cancer treatment.

 For more information, see our cancer waiting time targets indicator.
 Data for the first cancer chart from April 2023 onwards has been derived from NHS England’s commissioner-based cancer waiting times data extract.
 This is due to changes in the cancer waiting times standards which have led to changes in the published national-level data.